Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

-First, \cite{chen2023sampling} achieved polynomial error bounds in TV distance under the assumption that the score is Lipschitz for all $t \geq 0$.
-They used Girsanov's theorem to measure the KL divergence between the true and approximate reverse processes (along lines originally introduced in \cite{song2021maximum}), with an approximation argument to account for the fact that the standard assumptions for Girsanov's theorem do not hold in their setting.
-Second, \cite{chen2023improved} developed this Girsanov methodology and introduced a more refined bound on the difference between drift terms as well as an exponentially decaying sequence of discretization times.
-They provide two main bounds on the convergence rate using KL divergence.
-The first (Theorem 1) is linear in the data dimension but requires $\nabla \log q_t$ to be Lipschitz for all $t \geq 0$ and depends quadratically on the Lipschitz constant.
-The second (Theorem 2) uses early stopping and applies to any data distribution with finite second moments but is quadratic in the data dimension.
-The latter leads to the current state-of-the-art bound on the iteration complexity of diffusion models without smoothness assumptions on the data distribution of $\tilde O\big(\frac{d^2 \log^2(1/\delta)}{\varepsilon^2}\big)$\footnote{Note that their bound is stated incorrectly in their abstract, and the correct bound can be found in their Table 1.}.
-In parallel, \cite{lee2023convergence} derived (weaker) polynomial convergence bounds using a $\chi^2$-based analysis and a technique for converting $L^\infty$-accurate score estimates into $L^2$-accurate score estimates.
-Most recently, \cite{li2023towards} demonstrated bounds for a variety of deterministic and non-deterministic sampling methods using an elementary framework, working directly in discrete time and assuming a perfectly accurate score estimate.
-We summarise the contributions of \cite{chen2023sampling} and \cite{chen2023improved} and compare them to our own work in Table \ref{tab:previouswork}.
+First, \citet{chen2023sampling} gave polynomial TV error bounds, assuming a Lipschitz score for all $t \geq 0$.
+They used Girsanov's theorem to measure the KL divergence between the true and approximate reverse processes (similar to \citet{song2021maximum}), with an approximation argument since the standard assumptions for Girsanov's theorem do not hold in their setting.
+Second, \citet{chen2023improved} developed this method, introducing a tighter bound on the drift terms and an exponentially decaying sequence of time steps.
+They provide two bounds on the KL error.
+The first (Theorem 1) is linear in the data dimension $d$ but requires Lipschitz scores for $t \geq 0$ and depends quadratically on the Lipschitz constant.
+This is unideal since the Lipschitz assumption excludes many distributions of interest, such as those supported on a submanifold.
+In addition, the Lipschitz constant can hide additional dimension dependence in some cases (such as when the data are approximately supported on a submanifold).
+The second (Theorem 2) uses early stopping and applies to any data distribution with finite second moments but is quadratic in $d$.
+The latter gives the current best bound on the iteration complexity of diffusion models without smoothness assumptions of $\tilde O\big(\frac{d^2 \log^2(1/\delta)}{\varepsilon^2}\big)$\footnote{Note that their bound is stated incorrectly in their abstract; the correct bound can be found in their Table 1.}.

-In addition, several works have studied the convergence properties of deterministic or approximately deterministic sampling schemes based on diffusion models \cite{chen2023restoration, chen2023probability, albergo2023building, albergo2023stochastic, benton2023error, li2023towards}.
-Of particular interest are \cite{chen2023probability} and \cite{li2023towards} which derive polynomial bounds for the convergence of the time-discretized probability flow ODE and which suggest that the ODE sampler has better iteration complexity than its SDE equivalent.